heritage-standards/fish/content/page/working-groups.md

 **TWG Documents**

-December 2017: Issues discussed at the latest meeting include a proposed funding bid for lithic terminology work, revision of the _Period_ list for the Palaeolithic and Mesolithic, the OASIS wordlists, and candidate terms for the FISH _Archaeological Object Type_ thesaurus.
+July 2018: Issues discussed at the last meeting included a proposed revision of the _Period_ list, the OASIS wordlists, and suggested candidate terms for the FISH _Archaeological Event Type_ thesaurus.

 Download [Minutes 19 July 2018](/2024/pdf_files/Minutes_FISHTWG_20180719.pdf)